jhackGC/tech-docs-2/Javascript/Tooling/bundlers/vite/vite.md

 Our end result that we want from a build tool is that

-We can separate files out for code organization and have a tool stitch them together for us
+- We can separate files out for code organization and have a tool stitch them together for us

-We can include external, third-party libraries from npm (like React!)
+- We can include external, third-party libraries from npm (like React!)
-The tool will optimize the code for us by minifying and other optimizing techniques Previous versions of this course used Parcel, another tool near-and-dear to my heart.
-It is still an amazing tool and one I recommend you check out.
-We ended up moving to Vite because the React community has selected it as the tool-of-choice for the moment and this course aims to give you the community norms of React.
-Even older versions of this course previously taught Webpack.
+- The tool will optimize the code for us by minifying and other optimizing techniques

+Others use Parcel.
+It is still an amazing tool.
+We use Vite because the React community has selected it as the tool-of-choice for the moment and this course aims to give you the community norms of React

 Vite is primarily used for building front-end applications, especially with frameworks like React, Vue, and Svelte.